ton-org/ton-core/README.md

 yarn run coverage
 ```

-2. Coverage report is build to the `/coverage` directory
+2. Coverage report is written to the `/coverage` directory

 3. Open `/coverage/index.html` to check the report